LukeNelsn/LukeNelsn.github.io/_posts/2023-09-04-my-experience.md

 ---
 ### Experience
 ---
-[**Intrinsic | we're hiring ↗**], Denver, Colorado \ Valuation Associate
+[**Bennett Thrasher | We're hiring ↗**], Denver, Colorado \ Valuation Senior Analyst

-Performing business valuations for the purposes of tax reporting, specifically:
-- IRC 409A: Fair market value assessment for stock-based compensation plans, including valuations involving complex capitalization structures
-- Estate and Gift Tax: Fair market value assessment for private, closely-held businesses and estates
+- Performing fair market value valuation analysis on a variety of private entities within various industries using accepted and relevant valuation approaches and theory utilizing discounted cash flow, market multiples, and option pricing models
+- Collecting and reviewing client and market data pertinent to each engagement by performing economic, industry, market, and competitor research
+- Iteratively improving and enhancing valuation models and tools to drive engagement efficiencies, minimize redundancies, and maximize accuracy

+[**Intrinsic**], Denver, Colorado \ Valuation Senior Associate

+- Performed fair market value valuation analysis on a variety of private entities within various industries using accepted and relevant valuation approaches and theory utilizing discounted cash flow, market multiples, and option pricing models
+- Collected and reviewed client and market data pertinent to each engagement by performing economic, industry, market, and competitor research
-- Iteratively designing and improving internal valuation models and template
+- Iteratively improved and enhanced valuation models and tools to drive engagement efficiencies, minimize redundancies, and maximize accuracy
+- Tax-reporting valuation team of Intrinsic was acquired by [Bennett Thrasher in September 2023]

 [**Quish**], Boulder, Colorado \ Finance & Accounting Intern